Table of Contents

 Just before going to bed, kids will leave their stockings out to be filled by Santa (or Santy as he is affectionately known).

-A treat or two usually awaits Santa when he arrives in an Irish house.
+A treat or two usually awaits Santa in Ireland when he arrives in the house of a child.

 Santa has always been fond of a little tipple of whiskey or pint of Guinness or Murphy’s Stout in Cork.

 More recently kids have become aware of the no drinking and driving rule, which of course applies to driving a sleigh too, so Santa usually gets milk and biscuits or a mince pie or two now instead.

 Kids usually leave out a carrot or two for the reindeer to nibble on as well.

 If the kids have been good, then on Christmas morning they can hope to receive something nice, the alternative for naughty kids is a sack of coal.